 What’s in the curriculum?

-The Functional Aging Group Exercise Specialist is a comprehensive course for group exercise instructors who want to become experts in functional aging and training older adults.
-You will receive in-depth instruction on functional training strategies and movements, learn how to create and develop effective group exercise programs and develop the critical skills required to be an effective group exercise professional with aging adults.
+This specialist program is a comprehensive course for health and fitness professionals who want to become experts in functional aging.
+You will receive in-depth training on functional training strategies and movements, including how to conduct meaningful assessments of function, how to develop effective exercise programs, and how to develop the critical skills to be an effective fitness professional for this growing population.

-How do I become a Functional Aging Group Exercise Specialist?
+How do I become a Functional Aging Specialist?

 This program consists of three lessons for a total of 13 modules.
-You must pass a 30-question examination after each lesson with a score of 80% or higher.
-Upon successful completion of all lessons, you will be recognized as a Functional Aging Group Exercise Specialist by the Functional Aging Institute (FAI).
+Lesson formats vary and include manuals, videos or both.
+You must pass a 35-question examination after each lesson.
+You will have three attempts to pass the exam with a score of 80% or higher.
+Upon successful completion of all lessons, you will be recognized as a Functional Aging Specialist by the Functional Aging Institute (FAI).

 In addition, you will be added to the FAI's certified professional map, where potential clients can find a FAI certified trainer in their area.
 Please note: This specialist program has a renewal period of two years.
 To renew, you must report 20 CEUs to FAI and pay a renewal fee of $79.